taivokasper/coinbase-traders/README.md

-CoinbaseTrader
+CoinbaseTraders
 ===============

-This is the source code for rule based Coinbase trader.
+This is the source code for rule based CoinbaseTraders.

 This webapp is hosted and freely available from [here](http://coinbasetraders.com).